C.J. Cron Player Props: Rockies vs. Pirates

 C.J.
 Cron At The Plate

-- Cron has seven doubles, six home runs and 10 walks while hitting .235.
+- Cron has seven doubles, six home runs and 10 walks while batting .236.

-- In 61.3% of his 31 games this season, Cron has picked up at least one hit.
-He's also had six multi-hit games.

-- Cron has had at least one RBI in 22.6% of his games this season (seven of 31), with two or more RBI four times (12.9%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Cron has driven in a run in eight games this year (25.0%), including four games with more than one RBI (12.5%).
+He has also driven home three or more of his team's runs in two contests.

-- In 12 of 31 games this year, he has scored, and four of those games included multiple runs.
+- In 40.6% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (12.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.